fanleishifanlei/carrada_dataset/README.md

 # CARRADA Dataset: Camera and Automotive Radarwith Range-Angle-Doppler Annotations

+This repository is under construction.
 Code and dataset will be available soon.

 Dataset:
  - synchronized camera and radar recordings with angle-range and Doppler-range annotations